Groumy/Groumy.github.io/_drafts/tbh-switch.md

 One thing I know I don't is going back to the AD&D ruleset were skills, attribute tests, saving throws, attack, etc have all their quirks.

-I alway appreciated system that are basically driven simply by Attribute Tests
+I alway appreciated system that are basically driven simply by Attribute Tests and other subsystem simply modify the Attribute Test, like Cypher System.

+# The verdict

+After some searching
 <!--stackedit_data:
 eyJwcm9wZXJ0aWVzIjoidGl0bGU6IEdvaW5nIEJsYWNrXG4iLC
-JoaXN0b3J5IjpbLTIwMjAzODU1NiwyNjc4NDUwNDEsMTg2MTEx
-ODEwNV19
+JoaXN0b3J5IjpbNTE2OTg4NzE5LC0yMDIwMzg1NTYsMjY3ODQ1
+MDQxLDE4NjExMTgxMDVdfQ==
 -->